kotojupreetham/Fest-Flow/README.md

 🎉 Fest Flow Website

-Check out the live site here: Fest Flow Live Demo
+Check out the live site here: https://kotoju-preetham.github.io/Fest-Flow/

 Fest Flow is a simple and interactive website designed to showcase events in a modern and attractive way.
 The website helps users explore different events smoothly while scrolling, making it easy and enjoyable to view event details.